-Sometimes the best gift you can give to your family is the gift of giving.
+One of the greatest gifts you can give your child is teaching them to be kind towards others, and the importance of giving back.
+There is no better lesson than leading by example.
 What better way to demonstrate how much you care for them than to give them the opportunity to show random acts of kindness?
-It’s important that we teach our children that there are many different ways to show love and care.
-In this blog post, we’ll share more than 50 simple acts of kindness you can do with your family.
+If you need some inspiration, we’ve compiled more than 50 ideas for acts of kindness you can do as a family.

 Benefits of Giving Back